wiremind/wiremind-helm-charts/charts/keycloak-operator/README.md

 CRDs are retrieved from [here](https://github.com/keycloak/keycloak-operator/tree/main/deploy/crds).
 RBACs are retrieved from [here](https://github.com/keycloak/keycloak-operator/tree/main/deploy/cluster_roles).
 The Operator Deployment is retrieved from [here](https://github.com/keycloak/keycloak-operator/blob/main/deploy/operator.yaml).
-CRDs Usage examples are retrieved from [here](https://github.com/keycloak/keycloak-operator/tree/main/deploy/examples/).
+CR usage examples are retrieved from [here](https://github.com/keycloak/keycloak-operator/tree/main/deploy/examples/).

 If the version of the CRDs changes, aka breaking changes (this doesn't happen every day) more actions will be required!